AnujaMukherjee/missingskill-learning/linux/linux.md

    - <p> cp-rf  Anuja Rima Titire Mousumi
 Now the above command will copy the folders Anuja, Rima, Titire to Mousumi folder.This happened because of the help of the –rf flags.
-The –r flag is for recursively applying the cp command over and over again for each file within each of the three folders that were to be copied. –r is needed because we already know cp copies only one file at a time, hence recursively applying cp eventually ends up copying entire folders.
-Now –f flag is for forcefully copying the files, which means while –r is doing the task of executing the cp command repeatedly, if anytime during the process some prompt came up asking stuffs like “are you sure you want copy?” or “some xyz needs storage access control, do you want to allow it?” etc. kind of stuffs then –f will always says yes to all such prompts so that the copying process succeeds no matter what.</p>

 -   cp f1 f2 -> copies filefrom sre to dst (rename)
 - cp -rf f1 f3 ->  copies file / directory from src to dst .(rename)
  - cp -rf f1 ~/ -> copies file /  directory from current location to home directiry with same name .
  - cp -rf f1 ~/newf1 -> copies file / directory from current location to home directory with new f1 .